iamgmujtaba/deepseek-r1/README.md

 ## Features

-- **Local Execution**: Runs entirely in your browser—no external dependencies or server-side processing.
+- **Local Execution**: Runs entirely in your browser—no external dependencies or server-side processing using php.
 - **WebGPU Acceleration**: Leverages WebGPU for fast, efficient computation.
 - **Offline Support**: Once loaded, you can use the model without an internet connection.
 - **Privacy First**: All processing stays on your device.
 - **Open Source**: Fully transparent, with source code available on [GitHub](https://github.com/iamgmujtaba/deepseek-r1).

-Note: Code is tested on MacOS and Linux (Ubuntu)
+Note: Code is tested on MacOS and Linux (Ubuntu).

 ## Getting Started